moveaxlab/redux-sigma/packages/redux-sigma/README.md

 }
 ```

+## Activities

+The state machines in `redux-sigma` can perform actions based on their state
+and on the events they receive.

+Actions or activities are defined using simple functions or using sagas.

+In the majority of cases, you will need only the following `redux-saga` effects:

+- `call`, to call remote endpoints or other services
+- `select`, to read data from the `redux` store
+- `put`, to send events to other state machines or actions to `redux` reducers
+- `delay`, to delay the execution of successive actions

 ## `context` or extended state

 Relying only on the states to implement your flows cannot be enough for complex flows.